-This is the story of the first oil war, which was fought in the 19th century, in the area that became
+This is the story of the first oil war, which took place in the 19th century in what is now Nigeria.

-All through the 19th century, palm oil was highly sought-after by the British, for use as an industrial lubricant for machinery.
+Throughout the nineteenth century, the British sought out palm oil for use as an industrial lubricant for machinery.

-Remember that Britain was the world’s first industrialised nation, so they needed resources such as palm oil to maintain that.
+Remember that Britain was the world’s first industrialised nation, so they needed resources like palm oil to keep that status.

-Palm oil, of course, is a tropical plant, which is native to the Niger Delta.
-Malaysia’s dominance came a century later.
+Palm oil is, of course, a tropical plant native to the Niger Delta.
+Malaysia’s dominance arrived more than a century later.

-By 1870, palm oil had replaced slaves as the main export of the Niger Delta, the area which was once known as the Slave Coast.
-At first, most of the trade in the oil palm was uncoordinated, with natives selling to those who gave them the best deals.
-Native chiefs such as former slave,
+By 1870, palm oil had surpassed slaves as the main export of the Niger Delta, also known as the Slave Coast.
+Initially, most oil palm trade was uncoordinated, with natives selling to those who offered them the best deals.
+Former slaves and native chiefs

-Jaja of Opobo became immensely wealthy because of oil palm.
-With this wealth came influence.
+Jaja of Opobo became extremely wealthy as a result of oil palm.
+With this wealth came power.

-By 1886, the company name changed to The National Africa Company and was granted a royal charter (incorporated).
-The charter authorised the company to administer the Niger Delta and all lands around the banks of the Benue and Niger Rivers.
+By 1886, the company had changed its name to The National Africa Company and received a royal charter (incorporated).
+The charter gave the company authority over the Niger Delta and all lands along the Benue and Niger Rivers.
 Soon after, the company was renamed again.
 The new name was Royal Niger Company, which still exists today as Unilever.

-To local chiefs, the Royal Niger Company negotiators had pledged free trade in the region.
-Behind, they entered private contracts on their own terms.
+Negotiators for the Royal Niger Company had promised free trade in the region to local chiefs.
+They made private contracts on their own terms.
 The British government enforced the (deceptive) private contracts because they were frequently written in English and signed by local chiefs.

 So for example, Jaja of Opobo, when he tried to export palm oil on his own, was forced into exile for “obstructing commerce”.
 As an aside, Jaja was “forgiven” in 1891 and allowed to return home, but he died on the way back, poisoned with a cup of tea.

-By 1894, the Royal Nigeria Company increasingly dictated whom the natives could trade with, and denied them direct access to their former markets.
+By 1894, the Royal Nigeria Company had increasingly limited the natives’ trading partners and denied them direct access to their former markets.

-In late 1894, King Koko renounced Christianity and tried to form an alliance with Bonny and Okpoma against the Royal Nigeria Company to take back the trade.
-This is significant because while Okpoma joined up, Bonny refused.
-A harbinger of the successful “divide and rule” tactic.
+In late 1894, King Koko renounced Christianity and attempted to form an alliance with Bonny and Okpoma to reclaim the trade from the Royal Nigeria Company.
+This is significant because, while Okpoma agreed to join, Bonny declined.
+A forerunner of the successful “divide and rule” strategy.

-On 29 January 1895, King Koko led an attack on the Royal Niger Company’s headquarters in Akassa, now in Bayelsa state.
+On January 29, 1895, King Koko led an attack on the Royal Niger Company’s headquarters in Akassa, now in Bayelsa state.
 More than a thousand men were involved in the pre-dawn raid.

-The base was successfully captured by King Koko’s attack succeeded in capturing the base.
-Losing 40 of his men, King Koko captured 60 white men as hostages, as well as a lot of goods, ammunition and a Maxim gun.
+The base was successfully captured by King Koko’s attack.
+After losing 40 of his men, King Koko kidnapped 60 white men as hostages, along with a large amount of goods, ammunition, and a Maxim gun.

-Koko then attempted to negotiate a release of the hostages in exchange for being allowed to chose his trading partners.
+Koko then attempted to bargain for the release of the hostages in exchange for the ability to choose his trading partners.

-By April 1895, business had returned to “normal”, normal being the conditions that the British wanted, and King Koko was on the run.
-Brass was fined £500 by the British, £62,494 (NGN29 million) in today’s money, and the looted weapons were returned as well as the surviving prisoners, were returned.
+By April 1895, business had returned to “normal,” with the British preferring the conditions, and King Koko was on the run.
+Brass was fined £500 by the British, equivalent to £62,494 in today’s money, and the looted weapons, as well as the surviving prisoners, were returned.
 After a British Parliamentary Commission met, the British offered King Koko terms of settlement, which he rejected and fled.

-The British promptly declared him an outlaw and offered a reward of £200 (£26,000; NGN12 million today) for him.
-He committed suicide in exile in 1898.
+The British promptly declared him an outlaw and offered a £200 reward for his capture.
+In exile, he committed suicide in 1898.

 About that time, another “recalcitrant King”, the Oba of Benin, was run out of town.
 The pacification of the Lower Niger was well and truly underway.

 The immediate effect of the Brass Oil War was that public opinion in Britain turned against the Royal Nigeria Company, so its charter was revoked in 1899.
-Following the revoking of its charter, the Royal Niger Company sold its holdings to the British government for £865,000 (£108 million today).
+Following the revoking of its charter, the Royal Niger Company sold its holdings to the British government for £865,000.